byui-cse/cse212-csharp/docs/lesson09/prove.md

 #### Step 1: [Accept your assignment repository](prove-classroom){:target="_blank"}

 ### Problem 1 - Insert Unique Values Only
-Update the `Insert` function of the BinarySearchTree class to only allow unique values to be added to the tree (thus creating a sorted set).
-The `Insert` function is already written to correctly insert values into the tree.
+Update the `Insert` operation to only allow unique values to be added to the tree (thus creating a sorted set).
+The `Insert` functions are already written to correctly insert values into the tree.
 However, the current implementation will cause duplicate values to be added to the tree.

 ### Problem 2 - Contains
 Implement the `Contains` function in the Node class.
 This function is called by the `Contains` function in the BinarySearchTree to search for a value in the tree.
 If the value is found, `true` should be returned; otherwise return `false`. **Hint**: study the `Insert` function.
 You will need to use recursion to solve this problem.